IOR Tutorial User Manual

 3. Enter the value of the right-hand side in the functional constraint.
 Enter either an integer or a decimal number.

-Enter the lower bounds of the decision variables
+Enter the lower bounds

 The procedure for entering the model assumes that all of the variables have nonnegativity constraints and no other lower-bound constraints.